nkratzke/JEdUnit/readme.md

 This is a basic test template to simplify automatic evaluation of (small) __Java__ programming assignments using [Moodle](https://moodle.org/) and [VPL](http://vpl.dis.ulpgc.es/) for programming instructors.

-Sadly, the interaction between JUnit and VPL is cumbersome in some details.
-In some configurations necessary unit testing librarieres do work not frictionless with VPL.
-That is why we provide a template based only on the pure Java standard library.
+Sadly, in some configurations
+necessary unit testing librarieres do work not frictionless with VPLs Jail server concept although they would be more than useful for automatic grading.
+That is why we provide a template that make use of the pure Java standard library only.
+There is no need to modify classpaths or to import additional libraries and JAR files.

 ## Intended audience